mozilla-services/docs/source/loop/apis.rst

 POST /calls/{token}
 -------------------

-    Creates a new incoming call, gets tokens and session from the provider and does a simple push notification, then returns caller tokens.
+    Creates a new incoming call for the given token.
+Gets tokens and session from the provider and does a simple push notification, then returns caller tokens.

     Server should answer with a status of 200 and the following information in its body (json encoded):